wwarthen/RomWBW/Source/Doc/Applications.md

 When your console is the serial device used for the transfer, no progress information is displayed as this would disrupt the x-modem file transfer.
-If you use an alternate character-input/output devices as the serial device for the transfer then progress information will be displayed on the console device.
+If you use an alternate character-input/output device as the serial device for the transfer then progress information will be displayed on the console device.

-Due to different platform processor speeds,  serials speeds and flow control capabilities the default console or serial device speed may need to be reduced for a successful transfer and flash to occur.
+Due to different platform processor speeds, serial speeds and flow control capabilities the default console or serial device speed may need to be reduced for a successful transfer and flash to occur.
 The **Set Console Interface/Baud code** option at the Boot Loader can